Liam Botham: Rugby league

 In 2005, Botham announced his retirement aged 27 after a neck injury.

 Post-playing career

-Since retiring, Botham has run a sports travel company, established in 2016.
+Since retiring, Botham has run a sports travel company.

 Personal life

 Botham married Sarah-Jayne, with whom he has three children.
 Their son James plays rugby union for Cardiff Blues and made his full international debut for Wales in 2020.

 The couple later divorced and Botham married Lisa Harrison in 2013.
 She gave birth to their son Benji in July 2015.